conorpp/u2f-zero/README.md

 You need to get a PCB.
 You can order a [pack of 10 from Dirty PCB's](http://dirtypcbs.com/view.php?share=18423&accesskey=4c0387e07ca9d1a2fdd583278a350fff) or other PCB fab for about $14-20.
-If you're interested in doing this I would recommend getting a ten pack and then 11 of each part from Digikey for the price breaks (always get +1 extra).
+If you're interested in doing this I would recommend getting a ten pack and then 10 of each part from Digikey for the price breaks.
+It will be about $34 or $3.4 per U2F token.

 You can check the Kicad schematic and layout in hardware/ for soldering information or follow this <picture>.